buckets/translations/README.md

    1. **If there isn't enough context** for you to translate it accurately (e.g. "Is this a noun?" or "What noun does this adjective refer to so its gender can agree?") email me or file an issue.

-1. Submit a pull request (even if you only translate a few things).
+1. Submit a pull request (even if you only translate/verify a few things).

 1. Optionally, [subscribe here to be notified when there's more to translate.](https://github.com/buckets/translations/issues/31)